-Inflation 2.50%

-General Employees - Salary increases, including inflation 3.50 - 5.35%

-6.75%, net of pension plan investment expense, including inflation
+Inflation 2.50% General Employees - Salary increases, including inflation 3.50 - 5.35% 6.75%, net of pension plan investment Investment rate of return expense, including inflation

 Mortality rates: General employees - 15 to 20% of deaths are assumed to be service-related.
 Public Safety Employees - 45% to 70% of deaths are assumed to be service-related.
 Mortality is projected using the applicable Pub-2010 Mortality Table with various setbacks or set forwards for both males and females.